fenixawiles/RecursiveCognition/README.md

 2. Sign up or log in to your account
 3. Navigate to the API keys section
 4. Create a new API key
-5. Copy the key and replace `YOUR_OPENAI_API_KEY_HERE` in `openaiClient.js`
+5. Copy the key and set it in the Render environment settings.

 ## Security Note

-⚠️ **Important**: The current implementation exposes the OpenAI API key in client-side code.
-For production use, implement a backend server to handle API calls securely.
+⚠️ **Important**: The implementation uses a secure server-side API call to protect the OpenAI key.
+Ensure all sensitive data is kept server-side.

 ## Usage